freedomotic/fd-developer-manual/docs/source/plugins/plugin-manifest-configuration.rst

      super("Hello World Sensor" ,"/firstsensor/first-sensor-manifest.xml");
    }

-The manifest filename is defined in the plugin constructor (in this case *first-sensor-manifest.xml*).
+In this example the manifest file is *first-sensor-manifest.xml* located into *firstsensor* folder.

-The path is case sensitive so */firstsensor/first-sensor-manifest.xml* is not the same as "/FirstSensor/First-Sensor-Manifest.xml".**
+The path is case sensitive so */firstsensor/first-sensor-manifest.xml* is not the same as */FirstSensor/First-Sensor-Manifest.xml".*

 What's inside the manifest
 --------------------------